ydahal1/ydahal1/jokes.md

-I don't trust stairs.
-They're always up to something.
+My boss told me to have a good day... so I went home.

 [
-Sat Jan 31 00:34:53 UTC 2026
+Sun Feb  1 00:43:40 UTC 2026
  ]